Paisena/Sound-Generator/README.md

 You can either clone the repo or download it as a zip.
 Then you go to the file named "Sound Generator(Exe Found Here)" and inside is a .exe file named "Sound Generator.exe".
 That is the executable for the tool.

+Play the sound by pressing the "Play" button.

 You can create the wave file by pressing the "Export" button, which creates a .wav file called "output.wav" in the directory of the .exe file.